PerfAI-Inc/PerfAI-Action/README.md

 # PerfAI Action

-PerfAI is an AI-driven Performance Action for APIs & Modern Apps.
-It deliver high-performance APIs/apps to enable an improved customer engagement.
-It monitor marketing campaigns, and analyze user analytics.
+PerfAI is a new kind of a active performance platform.
+It supports all kinds of APIs including public, private, mobile, & web.

 Deliver High-Performance APIs and achieve 3x engagement and upsell.